 Questions for Registrars:

-[Gather statistics on the number of claims notices sent by registrars in light of what seems to have been an unusually high number of claims versus actual registrations – purpose is to try to get some insight as to whether some registrars may have been using checks with the TMCH to develop their premium pricing (Note: Analysis Group does not have breakdown of claims notices by registrars)] REPLACE with the following specific question: The Analysis Group’s Draft Report on the TMCH seemed to show a high number of Claims Notices issued resulting in a low number of actual consequent registrations.
+The Analysis Group’s Draft Report on the TMCH seemed to show a high number of Claims Notices issued resulting in a low number of actual consequent registrations.
 However, the Analysis Group’s data did not include a breakdown of Claims Notices by registrar.
 Can you provide us with the number of Claims Notices sent by each registrar for each new gTLD for which they sold registrations?

 To assist us in understanding whether and how the existence and duration of the TM Claims period may have contributed to the low number of registrations, can each registrar tell us what is the rate of cart abandonment for new gTLDs when a potential registrant is exposed to a TM Claims Notice in comparison with the rate following the end of the Claims period?
 How do those numbers compare to [legacy] gTLDs?

-Why do you think so many potential registrants do not proceed further with a registration when they receive a TM Claims Notice?Questions for the TMCH Providers (Deloitte and/or IBM)
+Why do you think so many potential registrants do not proceed further with a registration when they receive a TM Claims Notice?

+What would you like to see improved about the Claims Notice that they believe will assist legitimate users to move forward with registrations?
+Is there any data or specific information you have that can help inform the Working Group’s deliberations on this topic?

+Can you tell us the amount of time for which a Claims Notice is displayed to a potential registrant?

+Is there anything about the current Claims Notice that you think can be improved and which you believe can deter cyber squatters and other so-called “bad actors” from proceeding further with the registration process?

+Questions for the TMCH Providers (Deloitte and/or IBM)

 (a) From the Sub Team: